 BOSP Brighter Opportunities for Special People

-BOSP is a small independent South Essex based charity who has been supporting families for over 28 years by providing fun short break care for their children, young people and young adults aged 4 years and up who have disabilities or life-limiting conditions.
+BOSP is a small independent South Essex based charity who has been supporting families for over 28 years by providing fun short break care for their children, young people and young adults who have disabilities or life-limiting conditions.

-BOSP offers care in the form of 9 different clubs at evenings, weekends and school holidays, providing fun and exciting activities with social opportunities, in order to develop the children' and young people's independence, self-esteem and social skills, whilst providing families with vital respite.
+BOSP offers a wide variety of clubs and peer support sessions at evenings, weekends and school holidays, providing fun and exciting activities with social opportunities, in order to develop the children' and young people's independence, self-esteem and social skills, whilst providing families with vital respite.
+Please see our services section for more details.

 Our aim is to enable disabled children to have fun and access the same activities as children without disabilities, and to prevent crisis occurring by bringing a bit of 'normality' back into the lives of parents, so they can go out to lunch, spend time with their other children, catch up with much needed sleep or just have a quiet cup of tea.